cruzgodar/cruzgodar.github.io/docs/page-structure.md

 ## Custom scripts and styles

-To load custom JS or CSS on a page, a page must have folders called `scripts` and `style` in the page folder.
+To load custom JS and CSS on a page, a page must have folders called `scripts` and `style` in the page folder.
 Each must contain two files: one nonminified file and one minified one, both named the same as the HTML file, just with a different ending.
 For example, if the HTML file is `/writing/corona/corona.html`, then the script files should be `/writing/corona/scripts/corona.js` and `/writing/corona/scripts/corona.min.js`.

 Custom CSS files are loaded at the *beginning* of the head, which means they have the lowest priority of any CSS, including the base bundle.
 If the custom CSS intends to override something from that bundle, it must flag that property with `!important`.

 Custom JS files should not create any global variables or redefine any functions.
-To make this easier, every custom JS file must be wrapped in the following code:
+To make this easier, every custom JS file should be wrapped in the following code:

 ```js
 !function()